kdonnay/meltt/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-15-1.png)

 Similarly, `mplot()` presents an interactive summary of the spatial distribution of the data by plotting the spatial points using `leaflet`.
 The goal is to get a sense of the spatial distribution of the matches to both identify any clustering/disproportionate coverage in the areas that matches are located, and to also get a sense of the spread of the integrated output.
-Building the function around `leaflet` allows for easy interactive exploration from within an R notebook or viewer pain.
+Building the function around `leaflet` allows for easy interactive exploration from within an R notebook or viewer.

 To view unique and matched events (i.e. the types of data retrieved via `meltt_data()`):